extrasmallwinnie/micromeg/README.md

 ## Toy Example

 First, load in a very simple example to get an idea for the format of what’s expected and the general processing flow.
+\### Toy Example Metadata

 I’ve made up an example study where nasal swabs were taken from people who were either “healthy” or “sick” at the time of sampling.
 We’ve